Elleined/go-file-server-api/README.md

 # File Validation
 1. Checks if folder is in upload dir
 2. Checks if folder exists
-3. Checks if the file extension of file is in ALLOWED_FILE_TYPES
+3. Checks if the file extension of file is in ALLOWED_FILE_EXTENSIONS
 4. Checks the file size

 ### File Validation edge cases